shermand100/PiNodeXMR/README.md

 PiNode-XMR will download a new version number from this site and compare it to your current version.
 If the new version number is higher you will have the option to update.
 On update the nodes and block explorer will stop, old Monero versions deleted and new versions will be downloaded and built from the official Monero repositories.

 The compiling of Monero on single board computers is very CPU intensive, at worst on a Raspberry Pi 3b+ it has been known to take approx 7 hours.
-More powerful hardware will be proportionatley faster.
+More powerful hardware will be proportionately faster.

 #### Update PiNode-XMR
 This will update your Web UI, install new tools, features that are not covered by another option in this Update menu.
-If you have set custom variables during normal use (Bandwidth settings, Addreses, passwords) they will be retained during the update process.
+If you have set custom variables during normal use (Bandwidth settings, Addresses, passwords) they will be retained during the update process.

 #### Update Block-Explorer
 As the title suggests.
 If there is a new version available it will be sourced from the external repository https://github.com/moneroexamples/onion-monero-blockchain-explorer

 #### Update background system dependencies
 This option runs the command `sudo apt-get update && sudo apt-get upgrade -y` to update background dependencies that are used by the underlying operating system (Raspbian or Armbian).
-This can include things like secuirty upgrades so is worth running on occassion.
+This can include things like security upgrades so is worth running on occasion.

 ### Node Tools